backblaze-b2-samples/cloudflare-b2-proxy/README.md

 When putting objects, most clients send a SHA-256 hash of the payload in the `x-amz-content-sha256` header.
 If this header is not present, then the entire request, including its body, must fit into available memory so the worker can create the hash.
 [Cloudflare Workers have 128MB available for use](https://developers.cloudflare.com/workers/platform/limits#worker-limits), of which about 30MB is used by the system.
 Objects larger than about 80-90MB should be processed in multiple parts.

-If the `x-amz-content-sha256` is present, then the worker does not have to read the request body into memory, and there is no upper limit on payload size.
+If the `x-amz-content-sha256` is present, as is usually the case, then the worker does not have to read the request body into memory, and there is no upper limit on payload size.

 ## Wrangler